FLAMEGPU/FLAMEGPU2-docs/src/guide/2-model-definition/2-environment.rst

 Creating an EnvironmentDescription Object
 -----------------------------------------

-An ``EnvironmentDescription`` is initialised as shown below:
+An ``EnvironmentDescription`` is owned by the ``ModelDescription``, you can get access as shown below:

 .. tabs::

   .. code-tab:: cuda CUDA C++

-    // Create an EnvironmentDescription object called env flamegpu::EnvironmentDescription env;
+    // Create a new model
+    flamegpu::ModelDescription model("Environment Demo");
+    // Get access to it's environment description flamegpu::EnvironmentDescription &env = model.getEnvironment();

   .. code-tab:: python

-    # Create an EnvironmentDescription object called env
+    # Create a new model
+    model pyflamegpu.ModelDescription("Environment Demo");
+    # Get access to it's environment description
-    env = pyflamegpu.EnvironmentDescription()
+    env = model.getEnvironment();